JoanyMarino/DataQualityInHealth/Proposal_1Scope.md

   as well as relevant sections within the topic.
   *A task view should be on a topic with a rather clear scope that should neither be too narrow nor too wide.*

-*DataQualityInHealth* contains packages that help assessing the fitness for use / data quality of medical data.
+*DataQualityInHealth* contains packages that help assessing the data quality of health data.
+These quality checks inspect the integrity, completeness, consistency and accuracy of the data, which is an essential step within initial data analysis to ensure valid results.
+They can also be part of a monitoring process, e.g., to ensure consistent assessments in a long-term cohort study.

-The Package list is divided in two major sections: Packages that address R programmers, and packages that also address users with limited programming skills.
+The Package list is divided in three major sections:

-Also, there are sections related to sub-tasks of data quality assessments, i.e. to data integrity, data completeness, data consistency and data accuracy (@schmidt2021).
+  - Packages that explicitly focus on data quality assessments and combine targeted data quality checks with descriptive or explorative features,
+  - packages that focus on data exploration and statistical analyses, but provide data quality-related functions, and
+  - packages that perform focused data quality checks based on an input of rules.

 The applicability of packages also depends on the structure of data and metadata.
-Because data quality is an issue in many different fields of science, hence for a broad variety of data types and metadata formats, this task view focuses data quality assessment tools specifically for medical data.
+Because data quality is an issue in many different fields of science, hence for a broad variety of data types and metadata formats, this task view focuses data quality assessment tools specifically for health data.

-Packages are listed, if they
+We include packages, if they

-  - explicitly refer to data quality
+  - fall into one of the three categories mentioned above,
-  - are applicable to data in wide format
+  - are applicable to health data in variable formats,
-  - address at least two data quality dimensions / XXX domains (@schmidt2021, XXX_ maybe, we should list also the other large DQ frameworks, i.e. Kahn, ...)
-  - provide functions that run without errors on example data
+  - provide a sufficient number of data quality checks.

+For the latter, we compared packages in reference to a data quality framework for observational health research data (@schmidt2021).
+As a threshold for inclusion, the packages need to address at least three data quality dimensions and four domains of the reference framework.

+Packages are excluded, if they can not be run as expected or produce major errors on example data.

 **To do**: